Museums Moving Forward logo

 Key Findings

-This section is an overview of our key findings from the initial research on private nonprofit art museum unions.
+This section is an overview of key findings from MMF’s research on art museum unions.
 One throughline is that the process of union data collection and analysis is challenging and subjective due to complex federal and state laws, choices made by workers about how to form and define their unions based on unique circumstances, frequent campaign updates, and much more.
 As researchers, we have had to make decisions based on our individual expertise and organizing experiences and the data available at any given point.
 We invite your feedback on this living resource: what are your key findings and what would you like to see more of?

 1. Workers at X% of unionized private nonprofit art museums first publicly announced their union campaign in 2019 or later.
+This is a X% increase from pre-2019 numbers.

-6. X% of unions that have formed since 2019 have sought “wall-to-wall” representation of all eligible workers (or as close as federal labor law will allow) within a single museum.15 X% of unions formed since 2019 include workers from more than one department under the same union contract.
-These trends sit in stark contrast to many private nonprofit art museum unions formed before 2019, which could be considered “craft unions” where bargaining units were defined by occupation rather than industry (e.g., curators only or art handlers only).16
+6. X% of private nonprofit art museum unions that have formed since 2019 have sought wall-to-wall representation of all eligible workers (or as close as federal labor law will allow) within a single museum.15 X% of unions formed since 2019 include workers from more than one department under the same union contract.
+These trends sit in stark contrast to many private nonprofit art museum unions formed before 2019, which could be considered craft unions where bargaining units were defined by occupation rather than industry (e.g., curators only or art handlers only).16

 1. ^ An organizing campaign can take anywhere from a couple months to years before going public, depending on the size of the institution and the individual circumstances at that workplace.
 Most unions publicly announce their campaigns once they have reached a target threshold of confirmed support for unionization among eligible staff.

-2. ^ In this data point, we are comparing our dataset to the same time period (2005–2023) featured in a study by Bloomberg Law cited by Celine McNicholas, Margaret Poydock, and John Schmitt, Workers are winning union elections, but it can take years to get their first contract, Economic Policy Institute, May 1, 2023.
+2. ^ In this data point, we are comparing our dataset (2005–present) to a study by Bloomberg Law cited by Celine McNicholas, Margaret Poydock, and John Schmitt, “Workers Are Winning Union Elections, but It Can Take Years to Get Their First Contract,” Economic Policy Institute, May 1, 2023, https://www.epi.org/publication/union-first-contract-fact-sheet/.

-3. ^ See “eligible employees” and “wall-to-wall” in the Glossary of Terms for definitions.
+3. ^ See eligible employees and wall-to-wall in the Glossary of Terms for definitions.

 4. ^ The one exception to this trend is SFMOMA OPEIU Local 29, established in 1971 as a wall-to-wall union.